TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/tsg-mount-issues.md

 ## Use "Debug-AzStorageAccountAuth" command to further isolate the issue

-Once you have confirmed that the user is able to mount the file share using the storage account key but cannot map the same share using their On-Prem credential, use Debug-AzStorageAccountAuth cmdlet (with "-Verbose" option) to further isolate the issue.
+Once you have confirmed that the user is able to mount the file share using the storage account key but cannot map the same share using their On-Prem credential, use [Debug-AzStorageAccountAuth cmdlet](https://docs.microsoft.com/azure/storage/files/storage-troubleshoot-windows-file-connection-problems#self-diagnostics-steps) (with "-Verbose" option) to further isolate the issue.
 This cmdlet is supported on [AzFilesHybrid v0.1.2+ version and above](https://github.com/Azure-Samples/azure-files-samples/releases).
 You need to run this cmdlet with an AD user that has owner permission on the target storage account.
+[Our troubleshooting document](https://docs.microsoft.com/azure/storage/files/storage-troubleshoot-windows-file-connection-problems#self-diagnostics-steps) provides more details on the checks we perform and their detailed explanation.

     $ResourceGroupName = "<resource-group-name-here>"
     $StorageAccountName = "<storage-account-name-here>"